One hundred years together and counting

 Since it began in 1834, Wärtsilä has been at the frontier of engineering innovation.
-At first a small sawmill by the rapids in Värtsilä, a village in Eastern Finland, it later transformed into an iron works called Wärtsilä, and its business marched along into the 20th century.
-Then, following the collapse of the Soviet Russian market, the company encountered financial trouble.
+At first a small sawmill in Värtsilä, a village in Eastern Finland, it later transformed into an iron works called Wärtsilä, and its business marched along into the 20th century, just as Finland gained its independence (in 1917).
+Then, following the collapse of the Soviet Russian market, it hit financial trouble.
 In 1926, a young engineer named Wilhelm Wahlforss came in to restructure the company with unprecedented speed and efficiency, earning him the nickname Speedy Ville.

-Through domestic acquisitions, Wärtsilä developed into a diversified conglomerate, that included some of the most iconic names in Finland, such as the Arabia porcelain factory, Iittala glassworks and the lock and key company Abloy.
+Foreign acquisitions were prohibited by law.
+So, confined to domestic expansion, Wärtsilä became a diversified conglomerate of some of the most iconic names in Finland, like the Arabia porcelain factory, Iittala glassworks and the lock and key company Abloy.

-With the dawn of the digital era, the most rapid changes have been virtual ones.
-Genius Services and other digital tools are constantly progressing to help customers improve their profits and pave the way for Wärtsilä’s future, too.
+The last 10 years saw the addition of maintenance services, liquefied natural gas (LNG) solutions, innovative ship and power plant designs that use fuel alternatives like propane, ethane and biogas, and the integration of solar power.
+And, with the dawn of the digital era, the most rapid changes have been virtual ones.
+Genius Services and other digital enablers are constantly progressing to help customers improve their profits and pave the way for Wärtsilä’s future, too.

 Much as Wärtsilä took shape – and, in the process, helped shape the nation – during the last century, it is ready to mould the world of tomorrow, both in Finland and across the globe.
-Wärtsilä has moved beyond boundaries to deliver ever-smarter solutions that keep its customers one step ahead, and it plans to build on this momentum as the world advances ever more swiftly into the future.
+Wärtsilä has overcome obstacles to deliver ever-smarter solutions that keep its customers one step ahead and will build on this momentum as the world advances ever more swiftly into the future.